frederikheld/robotrain/nodemcu/motor-control/README.md

 B) It allows to run the train on tracks that are not powered at all.
 This helps to reduce cost for the whole layout, as the original powered tracks are not sold anymore and prices on eBay are high.
 But it is possible to combine powered tracks with the cheaper non-powered tracks that were introduced by LEGOⓇ together with the battery powered train system.
 They have exactly the same structural shape and can be used interchangeably.

 I'm using [revolt Mini-USV, unterbrechungsfreie DC-Stromversorgung, 12 V, 22 W, 2000 mAh](https://www.revolt-power.de/Mini-UPS-fuer-Router-PX-1931-919.shtml) UPS.
 It fits into [LEGOⓇ 4547 Club Car](https://www.bricklink.com/v2/catalog/catalogitem.page?S=4547-1&name=Club%20Car&category=%5BTrain%5D%5B9V%5D#T=S&O={%22iconly%22:0}) if the interior is removed.
-To connect the wiring I'm using [Delock Adapter DC 5,5 x 2,5 mm Stecker > Terminalblock 2 Pin](https://www.delock.de/produkt/65487/merkmale.html) connectors.
+To connect the wiring, I'm using [Delock Adapter DC 5,5 x 2,5 mm Stecker > Terminalblock 2 Pin](https://www.delock.de/produkt/65487/merkmale.html) connectors.

 ### Wiring